chrys-allan/Data-Analysis/README.md

 ## About the Project

-This project is designed to [insert purpose here].
-It provides functionalities for [briefly list major functionalities or use cases].
+This project is designed to Data Analysis .
+It provides functionalities for graphical analysis and problem solving.

 ## Features